Aydin-ab/ray-aydin/doc/source/ray-core/handling-dependencies.rst

 - *Customizing the command the worker runs in:* On the workers, you might want to customize uv with some special arguments that aren't used for the driver.
 Or, you might want to run processes using `poetry run`, a build system like bazel, a profiler, or a debugger.
-In these cases, you can explicitly specify the executable the worker should run in using `py_executable`.
-It could even be a shell script that is stored in `working_dir` if you are trying to wrap multiple processes in more complex ways.
+In these cases, you can explicitly specify the executable the worker should run with `py_executable`.
+It could even be a shell script that's stored in `working_dir` if you are trying to wrap multiple processes in more complex ways.

 .. note::